glutanimate/cloze-overlapper/README.md

 Please click on the entry corresponding to your Anki version:

-**New: Pre-compiled test builds for Anki 2.1 are now available [on my Patreon](https://www.patreon.com/glutanimate/posts?tag=Cloze%20Overlapper).**
+**Note: Pre-compiled test builds for Anki 2.1 are now available [on my Patreon](https://www.patreon.com/glutanimate/posts?tag=Cloze%20Overlapper).** These will become public once testing is complete.

 <details>

 <summary><i>Anki 2.1</i></summary>

 1. Make sure you have the [latest version](https://apps.ankiweb.net/#download) of Anki 2.1 installed.
 Earlier releases (e.g. found in various Linux distros) do not support `.ankiaddon` packages.
-2. Download the latest `.ankiaddon` package from the [releases tab](https://github.com/glutanimate/cloze-overlapper/releases) (you might need to click on *Assets* below the description to reveal the download links)
+2. Download the latest `.ankiaddon` package from [my Patreon](https://www.patreon.com/glutanimate/posts?tag=Cloze%20Overlapper)
 3. From Anki's main window, head to *Tools* → *Add-ons*
 4. Drag-and-drop the `.ankiaddon` package onto the add-ons list
 5. Restart Anki